|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3. Nuclear Generation:

-During 2014 and 2015 nuclear power provided over 60% of the grid supplied electricity in the Province of Ontario via CANDU type heavy water moderated nuclear fission reactors.
-In spite of all kinds of anti-nuclear criticism, electricity from CANDU reactors is the least expensive and most reliable form of delivered energy in Ontario.
+Commencing in 2014 nuclear power has provided over 60% of the grid supplied electricity in the Province of Ontario via CANDU type heavy water moderated nuclear fission reactors.
+In spite of all kinds of anti-nuclear criticism, electricity from CANDU reactors is the least expensive and most dependable form of delivered energy in Ontario.
 Wind power, solar power and run-or-river hydro power require large amounts of expensive transmission and storage, the full costs of which must be taken into consideration in evaluating the relative merits of different electricity sources.

-Nuclear electricity generators are central in nature because their siting is constrained by their requirement for large amounts of cooling water.
+CANDU nuclear power plants are central in nature because their siting is constrained by their requirement for large amounts of cooling water.
 To minimize component thermal stress and maximize return on invested capital nuclear electricity generators attempt to operate at a nearly constant output.
-A major advantage of nuclear generation is that its output is reliable and does not significantly diminish during the summer at times when the air conditioning load peaks.
+A major advantage of nuclear generation is that its output is dependable and does not significantly diminish during the summer at times when the air conditioning load peaks.
 A drawback of water moderated (slow neutron) nuclear fission generation is that its load following capability is poor, so that either external energy storage or a steam turbine bypass is required to achieve daily load following.
 External energy storage is expensive.
 Steam turbine bypass wastes both nuclear fuel and available cooling water and reduces return on capital investment.

 Maintenance of nuclear generation is normally scheduled for seasons when the anticipated provincial electricity load is relatively low.
-Over time CANDU reactors should be gradually replaced by liquid sodium and salt cooled fast neutron reactors (FNRs) for more efficient electricity generation, more efficient use of natural uranium, more efficient disposal of nuclear waste and production of synthetic hyddrocarbon fuels.
+Over time CANDU reactors should be gradually replaced by liquid sodium cooled fast neutron reactors (FNRs) and molten salt cooled reactors (MSRs) for more efficient electricity generation, more efficient use of natural uranium, more efficient disposal of nuclear waste and production of synthetic hyddrocarbon fuels.
 With good maintenance CANDU nuclear generators have working lives of about 60 years, but require major maintenance (fuel channel replacement) at about 20 year intervals.
 A well designed FNR lasts much longer.
 A fission type nuclear reactor also needs an extremely reliable grid independent backup power system that can, under adverse emergency conditions, continuously power the reactor cooling system for many months after reactor shutdown.

 The efficiency of conversion of nuclear heat into electricity varies by nuclear reactor type.
 A liquid metal cooled fast neutron reactor can achieve a net full load efficiency as high as 40%.
 A typical light water moderated nuclear fission reactor operates at a net full load efficiency of about 33%.